DeepMartingale: Duality of the Optimal Stopping Problem with Expressivity and High-Dimensional Hedging: DeepMartingale

-\end{enumerate} \end{assumption} We should mention that the above assumption is stronger than the assumption in \cite{gonon23}; however, the expressivity condition on Lipschitz is not needed in our case, which enables some cases, especially continuous-time processes (in contrast to the discrete-time models in \cite{gonon23}) such as the affine It\^o process to obtain an expressivity result for the value function approximation.
-The setup in \cite{gonon23} is actually a pathwise Lipschitz expressivity assumption (expression rate for a.s. $\omega $), which can not be directly applied to a continuous-time process.
+\begin{remark} The above assumption is stronger than that in \citep{gonon23}.
+However, in our setting no expressivity condition on a pathwise Lipschitz constant is required, which allows certain continuous-time processes (in contrast to the discrete-time models considered in \citep{gonon23}), such as affine It\^o processes, to fall within our framework for deriving value function approximation results.
+In \citep{gonon23}, the assumption is formulated in terms of a pathwise Lipschitz expressivity property (i.e., an approximation rate holding for $\mathbb{P}$-a.s.\ $\omega$), which cannot be directly applied in a continuous-time setting. \end{remark}

-The following continuous-time (pathwise) dynamic assumption is provided for our integrand NN approximation, which allows many more observations between monitoring points, even for continuous-time observations. \begin{assumption}[$\Tilde{p}$-Pathwise Dynamic Process Assumption] Let $\Tilde{p}$ be a positive constant.
-We make the following assumption.
+We also formulate a continuous-time (pathwise) dynamic assumption for our integrand approximation, which accommodates more frequent observations between monitoring points, including continuous-time observations.
+Fix $\tilde{p} > 0 $.